Chrono Hunter's Bold Predictions and Outlandish Forecasts Part 2: Watches and Wonders

 While the Rolex Daytona is extremely collectable and highly regarded amongst all watch aficionados, it hasn't been updated since its 2016 alteration of a Cerachrom bezel and black rings around the counters.

-Before that, there was only a platinum version with a brown ceramic bezel in 2013 after a 13 year wait from the last update in 2000 in the form of the reference 116520.
 While the 2013 and 2016 updates were fairly significant, 2000 represented the introduction of the in-house automatic calibre 4130, which was a big deal at the time.
 But time moves on as they say.

 In our previous article, we referenced The Rolex Daytona would possibly have a new dial colour, an increase in model size and the far fetched possibility of seeing a pimped up new model in celebration of its Diamond Jubilee.
 If it happened, would you immediately buy a Rolex Daytona?
 We know we certainly would.

 In this case, we predict that a new colour scheme, sizing and sporty effects will come into play.
 We feel that the calibre 4130 is very strong as it is, with its Parachrom hairspring and column wheel, ensuring exceptional precision and phenomenal shock stability.
-But forecasting the next iteration of the Daytona is as tricky as guessing the Grand National winner.

 Rolex Daytona - Source - Rolex

-But with forecasts, it really is horses for courses, especially in the watch world.
+But with forecasts, it really is horses for courses especially in the watch world.
 We consider that the colour could relate back to the 116610LV.
-The brilliant green dial and bezel on top of the yellow gold case and the bracelet were stunning and sadly discontinued in 2021.
-This model was then updated as the 126610LV which had a more conservative black dial with a green bezel.
+The brilliant green dial and bezel on top of the yellow gold case and bracelet was stunning and sadly discontinued in 2021.

 However, we think that Rolex will shake things up like one of Erik Ten Hag’s lineups after Manchester United’s 7-0 capitulation to arch rivals Liverpool.
 They may bring in a different colour scheme altogether from other models such as the GMT Master II 'Root Beer’.
-This delightful colour scheme has been exceptionally popular since its release in 2018.
-As Rolex liked to cut parties short, this was promptly replaced with a steel and yellow gold GMT II Master II variation.

-Let's be honest, a Rolex Daytona will be valuable even if it came out with a 0.01mm size difference such is the horological pull.
-However, if the Everose gold and steel colour scheme comes to fruition, this will prompt a surge in demand due to these never before seen hues.
 It will also mean the watch will be suitable to wear not just for sporting occasions but even at a glitzy dinner with your friends.
-We therefore predict albeit with no clue whatsoever that a new Rolex Daytona reference will be released in Everose gold and steel with an increased size of 41mm.
-What say you?
+We therefore predict albeit with no clue whatsoever that a new Rolex Daytona reference will be released in Everose gold and steel with an increased size to 41mm.

 A New IWC Ingenieur Materialises At Watches And Wonders